ericfransen/notes/README.md

 # Note-Taking CLI Tool for Obsidian

 This repository provides a self-contained, command-line tool for capturing notes.
+Just type `note` on the CLI to quickly launch a markdown note that integrates with Obsidian.
-It is designed to be cloned or forked publicly, while helping you manage your personal notes in a **separate, private repository**.
+It is designed to be cloned/forked publicly, while helping you manage your personal notes in a **separate, private repository**.

+## Additional Justification

+This utility is designed for the power user who lives in the terminal.
+It decouples the essential task of capturing new knowledge from the context of the Obsidian application, solving the greatest source of friction in any Personal Knowledge Management (PKM) workflow.

+### Key Benefits of This CLI Solution

+- Features (CLI Value Proposition)
+    - Zero-Latency Capture
+        - Capture a complete, structured thought with a single command without leaving your console or IDE.
+Eliminates context switching.
+Your thought is saved instantly, maintaining flow state.
+    - Structured In-Capture
+        - Automatically applies the required YYYY-MM-DD_HH-MM timestamp, YAML Frontmatter (Properties), and the status: inbox flag.
+        - Forces consistency at the source.
+Your note is pre-formatted for later Dataview queries.
+    - Intelligent Routing
+        - Use simple flags (note "bug fix" #project-a) to automatically create the correct subdirectory and populate the keywords property.
+        - Automated triage.
+New notes are filed into their review category immediately.
+    - Decoupling & Modularity
+        - Separates the capture utility from the scheduled, nightly Git backup job.
+        - Failures in one stage (capture or sync) do not affect the other.

+- Enhanced Workflow: Combining Note CLI Tool & Obsidian Git Plugin
+    - While the CLI excels at initial capture, it is inferior for interactive synchronization and managing configuration state.

+    - By coupling the two, the CLI handles the rapid capture and initial structure, while the plugin handles the advanced, event-driven synchronization needed for real-time collaboration or multi-device operation and settings.

 ## Core Principle: Your Notes are Private